Poplar and Stepney Rifles: 3/17th Londons

 The 3rd line battalion was formed on 10 March 1915 and camped at Richmond Park for training.
-It went into billets for the winter, and then in January 1916 it moved with the other London training battalions to Winchester, where it was redesignated 17th (Reserve) Bn on 8 April.
+It went into billets for the winter;n in January 1916, it moved with the other London training battalions to Winchester, where it was redesignated 17th (Reserve) Bn on 8 April.
 It joined the 2nd London Reserve Brigade on 1 September (Note: Some sources suggest that the battalion was disbanded at Camberwell on 1 September 1916, but others have it continuing until the Armistice.) but in December 1917 it moved to Wimbledon to join a new 3rd London Reserve Brigade.
-At the time of the Armistice the 17th (Res) Bn was at Orpington in Kent.
+At the time of the Armistice, the 17th (Res) Bn was at Orpington in Kent.

 31st Londons

 The remaining Home Service men of the TF were separated when the 3rd Line battalions were raised in May 1915, and were formed into Provisional Battalions for home defence.
 The men of the 17th Londons joined with those from the 18th (London Irish) and 21st (First Surrey Rifles) Battalions of the London Regiment to form 107th Provisional Battalion (Territorial Force) at Frinton-on-Sea in Essex.
 It joined 7th Provisional Brigade in the defences of East Anglia.

 The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit.
 The Provisional Brigades thus became anomalous, and their units became numbered battalions of their parent units.
-On 1 January 1917 107th Provisional Bn absorbed 105th Provisional Bn (the former home service men of the 11th (Finsbury Rifles), 13th (Kensington), 15th (London Scottish) and 16th (Queen's Westminsters) Bns, London Regiment) to become 31st (County of London) Battalion, London Regiment, in 226th Mixed Bde, attached to 71st Division from 13 April 1917.
-By May 1917 the battalion was at St Osyth in Essex.
+On 1 January 1917, 107th Provisional Bn absorbed 105th Provisional Bn (the former home service men of the 11th (Finsbury Rifles), 13th (Kensington), 15th (London Scottish) and 16th (Queen's Westminsters) Bns, London Regiment) to become 31st (County of London) Battalion, London Regiment, in 226th Mixed Bde, attached to 71st Division from 13 April 1917.
+By May 1917, the battalion was at St Osyth in Essex.
 Part of the role of the former provisional units was physical conditioning to render men fit for drafting overseas, and as men were drafted the 31st Londons was run down, and it was disbanded on 7 September 1917.